kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/how-learning-happens.md

 <aside>

-🪞 Think about something that you are really good at, that you can currently do with very little effort.
+🪞 Think about something that you are really good at; something that you can currently do with very little effort.
 What did it feel like when you first tried to do this thing?
 **Post your answer in the padlet bellow.**

 </aside>